Music Minus One

 Music Minus One (MMO) was an American educational music company founded in Westchester, New York.
-The company released play-along albums intended to accompany a melodic instrument (or vocalist) as an aid for practicing.
+The company released play-along albums intended to accompany a melodic instrument or vocalist as an aid for practice and music education.

 Background

-Music Minus One was founded in 1950 by Irv Kratka, a 24-year-old college student.
-The company's first recording was based on Schubert's "Trout Quintet" opus, with one of the five ensemble instruments omitted in each of the versions.
-The release received a full-page review in 1953 in The New York Times.
+Music Minus One was founded in 1950 by Irv Kratka, then a 24-year-old college student.
+The company's first recording was based on Franz Schubert's Trout Quintet, with one instrumental part omitted in each version so performers could play along with the remaining ensemble.

-In the following years, the company released chamber music and jazz "rhythm recordings" utilizing New York.
-Stan Getz, Hank Jones, George Barnes, Max Roach, Julius Baker, Elaine Douvas, Armando Ghitalla, Stanley Drucker, Christian Reichert have played on MMO recordings.
-MMO produced approximately nine hundred albums, covering the genres of classical, chamber music, opera, lieder, popular, jazz and religious music.
+In subsequent years the company expanded into chamber music, jazz, opera, vocal music and educational accompaniment recordings.
+Musicians appearing on MMO recordings included Stan Getz, Hank Jones, George Barnes, Max Roach, Julius Baker, Elaine Douvas, Armando Ghitalla, Stanley Drucker and Christian Reichert.

+MMO produced approximately 900 albums covering genres including classical music, chamber music, opera, lieder, popular music, jazz and religious music.

+During the expansion of its classical catalogue, Music Minus One developed long-term recording collaborations with a number of orchestras and conductors.

+Numerous concerto and accompaniment releases were recorded with the Stuttgart Symphony Orchestra under conductor Emil Kahn.

+Music Minus One also maintained an extensive collaboration with the Plovdiv Philharmonic Orchestra and Bulgarian conductor Nayden Todorov, particularly in classical and opera accompaniment recordings.

 Sale to Hal Leonard

-In 2016, the CEO of the Hal Leonard Corporation, Keith Mardak, purchased Music Minus One.
+In 2016 the CEO of Hal Leonard Corporation, Keith Mardak, purchased Music Minus One.